Name: Jenny Kaczorowski

 Unbidden, an image rose before her eyes.
 She squeezed them shut to block out the vision, but the nightmare remained.
 Lily under the river, a modern Ophelia caught in the current.
-Her black and empty eyes stared at nothing.
-The golden strands of her hair spread around her like the rays of a halo in a Renaissance painting.
+Her eyes, black and empty, stared at nothing.
+Her golden hair spread around her like the rays of a halo in a Renaissance painting.

 After so long, she’d almost learned to believe them.

 But this time it was real.
 Lily had drowned.
 And no matter what anyone said, Emma knew it wasn’t an accident.

 Gabriel eased his body into the kitchen and closed the door behind him.
 He held his breath until the deadbolt slid into place.
 His eyes darted around the darkened room, illuminated only by the pale green of the florescent lights under the cabinets.

 An empty wine glass stood in the sink, collecting water dripping from the faucet.
 A droplet hit the glass with a soft splash and he pivoted, ready to react to any real or perceived danger.
 The rest of the house remained still and silent.